There’s a saying in marketing: if you want to sell a product, you can charge a hundred pounds. But if you want to sell a story, the sky’s the limit.

 This is the experience debt – the difference between a business’ real-world and online offerings.
 And it represents a serious missed opportunity for aspirational and best-in-class brands.

-In our webinar, Graham McDonnell, Senior Director of Creative & Brand at TIME, and myself, Si Muddell, Chief Growth Officer at Woven Agency, explain how storytelling can eliminate your experience debt – and increase your revenue.
+Graham McDonnell, Senior Director of Creative & Brand at TIME, and Si Muddell, Chief Growth Officer at Woven Agency, explain how storytelling can eliminate your experience debt – and increase your revenue.

 Experience debt: connection vs efficiency